New Service - 2026

 ⚑

-Agentic AI β€” New Attack Class
+Agentic AI - New Attack Class

-Autonomous AI agents with tool access represent a new class of threat.
-When an agent is compromised via prompt injection, attackers can trigger file writes, API calls, data exfiltration β€” and transactions β€” without human awareness.
-Adversarial testing of agent workflows is no longer optional.
+Autonomous AI agents with tool access create a new threat class where prompt compromise can trigger file writes, API calls, and transactions without human awareness.

 πŸ‘»

-Shadow AI β€” Invisible Risk
+Shadow AI - Invisible Risk

 πŸ”΄